Why Do Couples Stop Having Sex?

 The study was run by The Academic Journal of Evolutionary Psychology, pulling together the answers of 1,099 people, with an average age of 35.

 Overall, the scientists identified a total of 78 reasons why people stop having sex, seems a lot, right?

 70% of the participants stated at least one of these factors had taken a toll on their sex life, and 41% blamed three or more reasons!

 Interestingly, the most popular reason was ‘fading enthusiasm’.
-So if that’s you - we reckon you head over to our article, here, which will tell you how to bring that spice back into your relationship.
+Fading enthusiasm, or having a low sex drive is a pretty inevitable part of any long-term relationship.
+The good news is, there's a whole load of solutions to pick from.
+So if this resonates with you - head over to our article, here, which will tell you how to bring that spice back into your relationship.